Q: How long does it take to enable DNSSEC on a zone?

-Enabling DNSSEC is an instant operation as the NS1 DNS platform employs DNSSEC online signing to sign the DNS responses.
+A: Enabling DNSSEC is an instant operation, as the NS1 Managed DNS platform employs DNSSEC online signing to sign the DNS responses.

-Currently, ZSK and KSK keys are not rolled on a regular basis.
-NS1 uses the ECDSA P256 algorithm which is deemed safe now and for the foreseeable future.
-In case of emergency, we are able to roll the ZSK key transparently.
-The DNS protocol however doesn’t allow transparent KSK roll, so we would coordinate with the customer in case the roll was needed for any reason.
+A: Currently, ZSK and KSK keys are not rolled on a regular basis.
+NS1 uses the ECDSA P256 algorithm, which is deemed safe now and for the foreseeable future.
+In case of an emergency, we are able to roll the ZSK key transparently.
+However, the DNS protocol doesn’t allow transparent KSK roll, so we would coordinate with the customer in case the roll was needed for any reason.

 After the DS record has been published in the delegation, you should avoid disabling DNSSEC on the zone as this would lead to DNSSEC validation errors.

-DS records are published in the parent zone and are included in the response as a part of the delegation.
-The records have no explicit expiration but also need to have associated signature which can expire.
+A: DS records are published in the parent zone and included in the response as a part of the delegation.
+The records have no explicit expiration but also need to have an associated signature that can expire.
 As the records exist in the parent zone, their signatures are maintained and updated by the operator of the parent zone, in most cases by the TLD registry.